crazedVic/flutter_repo_pattern/README.md

-# repopattern
+## Repository Pattern with some Clean Architecture

-Repo Pattern with Api and SharedPref
+Repo Pattern with Api, Sqlite, SharedPreferences, and using Provider, all in a clean architecture folder structure.

 ## Getting Started